 Keeping safe in Australian water: Multicultural volunteers build safer and stronger communities

 As Australian beaches become more culturally diverse, the demand for inclusive water safety education is growing.
-Volunteers from multicultural communities are not only enhancing safety awareness, but also building trust and strengthening social cohesion through their community work.
+Volunteers from multicultural communities are helping meet this demand not only by improving safety awareness, but also by building trust and strengthening social cohesion through their community work.

 For Katrin Baldow, the journey began with a simple mother’s instinct.